isomerpages/ura-lkywcp/resources/case-studies/_posts/2023-06-28-vienna-danube.md

 title: Safeguarding Viennna against future floods
 permalink: /resources/case-studies/vienna-danube/
 image: /images/features/2023/parklets1.jpg
-description:  Vienna's foresight and planning into the future helps the city deter future devastating floods and safeguards its safe growth.
+description:  Vienna's foresight and long-term planning into the future helps the city avoid devastating floods and safeguards its safe growth.

 ---

-##### Vienna's foresight and planning into the future helps the city deter future devastating floods and safeguards its safe growth.[^1]
+##### Vienna's foresight and long-term planning into the future helps the city avoid devastating floods and safeguards its safe growth.[^1]

 #### **Case study 19**